mendix/docs/content/en/docs/appstore/use-content/modules/mendix-feedback.md

 #### Connect to your another feedback

 It is possible to connect to another tool.
-Inside the microflow 'SUB_Feedback_PostToAppInsights', you can find the location for the server inside the variable 'ServerLocation'.
+Inside the microflow 'SUB_Feedback_SendToServer', you can set your own API Call.
 Depending on the service, you do need to modify the payload.
 If you want to use your own server, you can find information on the payload we send in our [API documentation](https://docs.mendix.com/apidocs-mxsdk/apidocs/feedback-api-v2/).

 ### Submitting Feedback on an App